ivotron/quiho-popper/paper/paper.md

 [@crume_automatic_2014], where good performance prediction models are those with less than 2-3% MAPE.

+# Discussion {#sec:discussion}

+We briefly discuss some aspects related to _quiho_.

+**Application-Independent Performance Characterization**.
+We used a subset of `stress-ng` microbenchmarks to quantify machine performance but the approach is not limited to this benchmarking toolkit.
+Ideally, we would like to extend the amount and type of stressors so that we have more coverage over the distinct subcomponents of a system.
+An open question is to systematically test whether the current set of stressors is sufficient to cover all subcomponents of a system, and at the same time reduce the number of microbenchmarks.

+**Quiho vs. other tools**.
+The main advantage of _quiho_ over other performance profiling tools is that it is automatic and 100% hands-off.
+As mentioned before, the main assumption being that there exist performance vectors (or they are obtained when the as part of the test) for a sufficiently varied set of machines.
+We see _quiho_ as a complement, not a replacement of `perf`, to existing performance engineering practices: once a test has failed _quiho_'s checks, then proceed to make use of existing tools.

+**FGRUP Comparison**.
+The algorithm specified in @Sec:compare-fgrups is a straight-forward one.
+One could think of more sophisticated ways of doing FGRUP comparison and finding equivalences.
+For example, using the categories from @Tbl:stressng-categories, one could try to group stressors and determine coarse-grained bottlenecks, instead of fine grained ones.
+Another alternative is to do reduce the number of features by applying PCA, exploratory factor analysis (EFA), or singular value decomposition (SVD), and compare profiles in terms of the mapped factors.

+**FGRUP as a visualization tool**.
+The reader might have noticed that FGRUPs can be visually compared by the human eye (and are somewhat similar in this regard to FlameGraphs [@gregg_flame_2016]).
+Adding a coloring scheme to FGRUPs might make it easier to interpret the differences.
+For example, the categories in @Tbl:stressng-categories could be used to define a color palette (by assigning a color to each subset of the powerset of categories).

+**Reproducibility**.
+Providing performance vectors alongside experimental results allows to preserve information about the performance characteristics of the underlying system that an experiment observed at the time it ran.
+This is a quantifiable snapshot that provides context and facilitates the interpretation of results.
+Ideally, this information could be used as input for emulators and virtual machines, in order to recreate original performance characteristics.

+**Enforcement Learning**.
+Over the course of its life, an application will be tested on many platforms.
+If we can have an ever-growing list of machines where an application is tested, the more we run an application in a scenario like this, the more rich the performance vector dataset (and associated application performance history).
+This can serve as the foundation to applycbecomes we learn about its properties.
+For example, if we had performance vectors captured as part of executions of the Phoronix benchmark suite (which has public data on openbenchmarking.org), we could leverage such a dataset to create rich performance models.

 # Related Work {#sec:sra}

 ## Automated Regression Testing